nhs-r-community/FunnelPlotR/README.md

 <br>

-This uses a log-transformation and truncation of the distribution for calculating overdispersion, whereas Spieglehalter’s methods use a square-root and Winsorisation.
+This uses a log-transformation and truncation of the distribution for calculating overdispersion, whereas Spiegelhalter’s methods use a square-root and Winsorisation.

 This package was originally developed for use in CM’s PhD project, but